Tongue cleaner

 A tongue cleaner (also called a tongue scraper or tongue brush) is an oral hygiene device designed to clean the coating on the upper surface of the tongue.
-While there is tentative benefit from the use of a tongue cleaner it is insufficient to draw clear conclusions regarding bad breath.
+While there may be potential benefits from the use of a tongue cleaner, there are no clear conclusions with respect to bad breath.

-The large surface area and lingual papilla are anatomical features of the tongue that promote tongue coating by retaining microorganisms and oral debris consisting of food, saliva and dead epithelial cells.
+The large surface area and lingual papillae are anatomical features of the tongue that promote tongue coating by retaining microorganisms and oral debris consisting of food, saliva and dead epithelial cells.
 Tongue cleaning is done less often than tooth brushing, flossing, and using mouthwash.

 Health effects

 Breath

-While there is tentative benefit from the use of a tongue cleaner it is insufficient to draw clear conclusions with respect to bad breath.
+There are no clear scientific conclusions concerning the beneficial effects of tongue cleaners on bad breath.

-Some studies have shown that it is the bacteria on the tongue which often produce malodorous compounds and fatty acids that may account for 80–85% of all cases of bad breath.
-The remaining 15–20% of cases originate in the stomach, from the tonsils, from decaying food stuck between the teeth, gum disease, dental caries (cavities or tooth decay) or plaque accumulated on the teeth.
-In addition, degradation of oral debris by microorganisms produce organosulfur compounds (volatile sulphur compounds) on the posterior (rear) of the tongue.
+Some studies have shown that bacteria on the tongue often produce malodorous compounds and fatty acids that may account for 80–85% of all cases of bad breath.
+The remaining 15–20% of cases originate from the stomach, the tonsils, decaying food stuck between the teeth, gum disease, dental caries (cavities or tooth decay), or plaque accumulated on the teeth.
+In addition, degradation of oral debris by microorganisms produces organosulfur compounds (volatile sulphur compounds) on the posterior (rear) of the tongue.

 Aesthetics

-The tongue is normally pink in appearance.
-It may acquire a white or colored coating due to diet, reduced salivary flow, reduced oral hygiene or tongue anatomy.
+The tongue may acquire a white or colored coating due to diet, reduced salivary flow, reduced oral hygiene, or tongue anatomy.
 The thickness of the tongue coating can also vary.
-Tongue cleaning can reduce this coating to make it cleaner and to help return it to its natural pink color.
+Tongue cleaning can reduce this coating, making the tongue cleaner and helping to return it to its natural pink color.

 Dental caries and periodontal disease

 The tongue surface can be a reservoir for tooth pathogens and periodontal pathogens.
 It can contribute to the recolonization of tooth surfaces.
-People with periodontal disease are more likely to have a thicker tongue coating and a microbial flora that produces more volatile sulphur compounds compared to those who have healthy periodontal tissues.
+People with periodontal disease are more likely to have a thicker tongue coating and a microbial flora that produces more volatile sulphur compounds than those who have healthy periodontal tissues.
 Tongue cleaning might help to reduce halitosis, dental caries and periodontal disease.

 Side effects

 Tongue cleaning can cause discomfort.
 Improper use of a tongue cleaner may induce the gag reflex and/or vomiting.
 Aggressive use of a tongue cleaner may also cause irritation or ulcers.
 Some people have inappropriately used the tongue cleaner to scrape or brush the lingual tonsils (tongue tonsils).

-There has been one reported case where a woman possibly had infective endocarditis from bacteremia following the use of a tongue cleaner.
-Individuals with previous infective endocarditis and high-risk cardiac valves may be at a higher risk from bacteremia.
+There has been one reported case in which a woman possibly had infective endocarditis from bacteremia following the use of a tongue cleaner.
+Individuals with previous infective endocarditis and high-risk cardiac valves may be at higher risk from bacteremia.